ixmorrow/fastai-course-2024/Lecture Notes/lecture7_collaborative_filtering.md

 Number of columns in the embedding matrix is whatever we want, however many factors we want to create!

+Used CosineSimilarity in notebook to calculate the distance in latent space between two latent factors.
+Cosine similarity is very similra to Euclidean distance, but it also normalizes the result.

 ## Questions

 1. What problem does collaborative filtering solve?